 Maca has quite the nutrition-rich profile; and is rich in iron, iodine, calcium, copper, potassium, fiber, amino acids and vitamins.
 It supports energy levels and may relieve general fatigue.* Maca powder has become a popular choice among athletes because of its energy-boosting properties.
 It also may help you gain muscle mass and enhance performance.* It is an adaptogen, meaning it adapts to the body's needs, helping it live a well-balanced life.

 Maca root contains flavonoids, which are known for their psychological benefits.
 Maca has been associated with providing relief from stress and mood swings.
 It has also been said to promote a positive mood.*

 Ancient Peruvians already knew what has now been scientifically (1) established about maca's benefits in increasing libido in men.
 Maca root is also helpful for men who have erectile dysfunction.*

 When women's estrogen levels go down during menopause, they experience symptoms like hot flashes and poor sleep.
 The use of maca powder (2) is shown to alleviate these symptoms by balancing hormone levels.* It also may help with osteoporosis, which develops in some menopausal women.

 There are ongoing studies(3) that indicate maca's role in improving memory, concentration and aiding in learning*.
 Although Peruvians believe that the maca root boosts memory, it still needs a lot of research.

 Fights free radicals

-The antioxidants in maca root can help fight free radicals, which cause damage to the body.
-This makes maca an effective preventive for cardiovascular diseases*.
+The antioxidants in maca root may help fight free radicals, which cause damage to the body.
+This makes maca an effective superfood to support cardiovascular health.*